‘I couldn’t believe it’: Stanley Cup delivered to wrong house

-DENVER (KDVR) — A Denver couple got the surprise of a lifetime when the Stanley Cup was mistakenly delivered to their doorstep.
+DENVER (KDVR) — A Colorado couple got the surprise of a lifetime when the Stanley Cup was mistakenly delivered to their doorstep.

 Kit Karbler and his husband were at their home Tuesday when they noticed a vehicle stopped outside their house.